rubenperegrina/hashnode-rubenperegrina/clq45cdhp000408l3cqwy0fmj.md

 }
 ```

-### **3.** Ngxs
+## **3.** NGXS

-Ngxs is a state management library that simplifies complex state management scenarios.
+NGXS is a state management library that simplifies complex state management scenarios.
 It combines the simplicity of **Redux with Angular's reactive approach**, providing a convenient solution for developers.

 ```typescript
 // State